 One Last Thing

-If you have seen our Gathering placemats for this past summer, you might not know the 2019-2020 school year ones are so much better!
+If you have seen our Gathering placemats for this past year, you might not know the 2020-2021 school year ones are so much better!
 One of the improvements I am most excited about is the inclusion of “Vocabulary with Roots.”
 This section is included in almost every month and includes two Latin roots and two-three English vocabulary words featuring those roots.
 It is not much, but it is a tiny bit of Latin to give your kids during your morning time practice.
 You can check out the placemats in my Shop.

 OR, you can get a free set of Gathering placemats (season-less) – without the “Vocabulary with Roots” section when you subscribe to Simple.Home.Blessings.
 Read more about our Gathering here.
 And scroll down to sign up!